diommsantos/Gx64Sync/README.md

 # Features
 * Fast and fully asynchronous
-* Allows for synchronization of adresses in both ways (sync addresses from Ghidra to x64Dbg and from x64Dbg to Ghidra)
+* Allows for synchronization of addresses in both ways (sync addresses from Ghidra to x64Dbg and from x64Dbg to Ghidra)
 * Easily extensible, see [DEV.md](/DEV.md)
 * and much more...